Qingshan, Wuhan

 Qingshan District (青山区 (青山區, Qīngshān Qū, azure mountain)) forms part of the urban core of and is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei Province, China.
 On the right bank of the Yangtze, it borders the districts of Wuchang (for a very small section) to the southwest and Hongshan to the east and south, except for Tianxing Island which lies due north of Qingshan; on the opposite bank it borders Jiang'an.

+Qingshan District has been described as Wuhan's industrial hub.

 Geography

 Administrative divisions

 As of 2015, Qingshan District administers ten subdistricts, one administrative committee and one economic development zone:

+Economy

+Qingshan District has been described as Wuhan's industrial hub, it is home to Qingshan shipyard of China Changjiang National Shipping (Group) Corporation and a factory of the Wuhan Iron and Steel Corporation.
+Its eight 'pillar industries' are metallurgy, chemical manufacture, environmental protection, electric power, machinery, shipping, construction, and building materials.

+Environment

+Due to its history as an industrial base, the district is considered severely polluted with heavy metals.
+The local air quality has been improved in recent years but is still considered to exceed acceptable levels and is among the worst of Wuhan's districts.

+The district is a demo area of the sponge city concept to reduce flooding.